 Quality Assurance Manager

-An exciting opportunity has arisen for an experienced Quality Assurance professional with a proven track record involving GCP auditing, to join the Management Team at the expanding Imperial Clinical Trials Unit (ICTU) at Imperial College London.
+An exciting opportunity has arisen for an experienced GCP-focussed Quality Assurance professional, with a background involving GCP auditing, to join the Management Team at the expanding Imperial Clinical Trials Unit (ICTU) at Imperial College London.
 ICTU is a UKCRC registered clinical trials unit that brings together academic, clinical and trial management expertise from across the Imperial College Academic Health Science Centre (IC AHSC) to...

 Job listing information